 The Middle Rogue Metropolitan Planning Organization and its public officials highly value citizen participation in public decision-making processes.
-The MRMPO Policy Committee adopted a Public Participation Plan in August 2014 which outlines the methods, strategies, and desired outcomes for public involvement regarding the Regional Transportation Plan (RTP):
+The MRMPO Policy Committee adopted a Public Participation Plan in November 2018 which outlines the methods, strategies, and desired outcomes for public involvement regarding the Regional Transportation Plan (RTP):

 "Updated every four years, the RTP is a long-range (20-year) plan that contains the region's goals and policies, projects, funding forecasts, strategies, and projected demands on the transportation system.
 The Technical Advisory Committee (TAC) discussed the plan update over several meetings.
-The MRMPO hosted three open house sessions, a 30-day comment period and public hearing.
+The MRMPO hosted a virtual open house session, a 30-day comment period and public hearing.
 Comments received will be responded to and included in the final document.